 Tactic #2: Train for the game.

 No, no, no. I know what you’re thinking.
-You are not going to train like those completive eaters do.
+You are not going to train as those completive eaters do.
 This kind of training involves self-control and understanding what treats are good choices for your particular goal.
 I’m assuming you want to make smart choices that aren’t going to make you gain weight.